franccoina/CSVFileReader/README.md

 ## How to use it?

-1. Start the development server:
+1. Start transpilating the TypeScript project:
-    ```tsc --watch
+    ```tsc
-    ```
+   --watch```
-2. Open in your browser using Live Server Extension in Visual Studio Code.
+3. Open in your browser using Live Server Extension in Visual Studio Code.

 ## Project Structure